weaveworks-guides/weave-net-legacy/aws-ecs/README.md

 done
 ~~~

->*Note:* the source code shown above has been reformatted for clarity.
+>*Note:* the source code shown above has been simplified and reformatted for clarity.

 ![ECS and Weave Diagram](/guides/images/aws-ecs/ecs+weave-diagram.png)